Deputies: Uncle shoots nephew Wednesday afternoon

 LIVONIA - A man was rushed to the hospital after being shot in a rural area of Pointe Coupee Parish Wednesday.

 Sources said the victim, a 50-year-old man, was shot in the stomach.
-The shooting happened near Livonia.
+The shooting happened near Livonia in the 8100 block of La.
+81.

 The sheriff's office said the victim is the nephew of the person who shot him.
-Authorities said the gunman was waiting for deputies in his wheelchair when they arrived and was immediately detained.
+Authorities said the gunman, later identified as Carl Grimmer, was waiting for deputies in his wheelchair when they arrived and was immediately detained.

-It's not clear why the uncle shot his nephew, who was last listed in critical condition after being flown to a hospital by an emergency helicopter.
+Deputies did not release a reason for why they believe Grimmer shot his nephew, who was last listed in critical condition after being flown to a hospital by an emergency helicopter.

+The shooting happened at the victim's address.
+Grimmer, deputies said, lives nearby.

 Follow the publisher of this post on Twitter: @treyschmaltz